 Welcome to the Cumberland County Hiking Marathon 10K Challenge.
-As you hike these trails you will enjoy paved trails with easy gradients.
+As you hike these trails you will enjoy paved trails and sidewalks with easy gradients.
 The purpose of this challenge is to provide an interesting set of trails that can be enjoyed by those who find the marathon trails just too difficult to negotiate.
 We hope this challenge takes you places that you would not normally go and that you have positive experiences along the way.
 We hope you enjoy hiking these trails but please stay on the trail when hiking and respect private property in residential communities.
 Carry plenty of water at all times, use bug-spray and watch your step – it is easy to twist an ankle on rocks and tree roots.
 Pets are permitted on all trails but please pick up after your dog if it fouls the trail-bed.

 10K Challenge Trails Quick Links

 to After parking your vehicle, start hiking the trail by crossing the Mirror Lake Dam to the new “Grove” Amphitheater.
 At the end of the dam turn left along Mirror Lake and pass through the pedestrian tunnel under Peavine Road.
 Follow the trail past the old ball-field, past “The Whales” and continue until you almost reach the Art Guild.
 Turn left toward the mini-golf then right on to the sculpture trail.
 Enjoy the various sculptures as you pass along the trail to the front entrance to the Art Guild.
 If open, stop in and and enjoy the art exhibit inside the Art Guild.
 As you leave head towards the parking lot and then make a left towards the mini-golf. continue along the trail until you turn right on to the main trail to retrace your steps to the tunnel under Peavine Road.

 When you come out of the tunnel turn right and walk up the other side of Mirror Lake, returning to your vehicle.